 - As soon as possible after death, the body goes to the funeral home.
 A coroner will have had to sign off on it

-- The body is put on exhibition in the coffin at the funeral home and family greet visitors who come and pay tribute to the deceased.
+- The body is put on exhibition in the coffin at the funeral home and family greet visitors from the deceased close and loose network who come and pay tribute to the deceased.
 The coffin is then closed and taken to the church in a procession, which slows as it passes the deceased’s home

 - The following day a funeral mass is held, followed by a procession to the cemetery and then the burial